DOCS

 Backing Manager Parameters

-• Trading delay - how many seconds should pass after the basket has been changed, before a rebalancing trade is opened.
+• Trading delay - how many seconds should pass after the basket has been changed, before a rebalancing trade can be opened.
 This helps to avoid losses due to poor liquidity.

 • Batch Auction length - defines how long (in seconds) Gnosis EasyAuction auctions should be.
 Gnosis EasyAuction is a platform enabling fair price discovery for tokens through the use of batch auctions.
 Read more here.